 Allowing Microphone Access (Particularly, Snowball Mics)

-When recording audio in GarageBand, Adobe Rush or Spark Video and other apps that make use of an external microphone like the Blue Snowball attached to Media Commons editing stations, you will be prompted to Allow the Use of the Microphone in the software.
+When recording audio in GarageBand, Adobe Rush or Express Video and other apps that make use of an external microphone like the Blue Snowball attached to Media Commons editing stations, you will be prompted to Allow the Use of the Microphone in the software.

 Make sure to select OK for use of the Snowball microphone.
 If Don’t Allow is selected intentionally or accidentally it cannot be easily undone.
 Try the two paths below if you have chosen Don’t Allow – or contact us via the Hotline.